 If you want to interact with editors, do it with a good old-fashioned query letter sent to their email Inbox.
 Send them a sparkling story idea and see if they bite.

-These days my travel writing life includes spending time on social media, but for a different purpose.
+These days my travel writing life includes spending time on social media, in particular Facebook, but I use it for a different purpose.
 For me, social media is a highly effective way of finding aspiring travel writers interested in reading my weekly newsletter and the articles I write on PitchTravelWrite.com.

 I spend up to 1-2 hours/day on social media connecting with my “travel writing” audience and sharing interesting posts with them.